 Cotton will sometimes be injured by trifloxysulfuron applied overtop.
 Injury is expressed as yellowing in the growing point and shortened internodes.
 Some degree of crop response can almost always be expected.
 In most cases, the injury is relatively minor and the crop recovers.
 On occasion, however, moderate to severe injury has been observed.
 Smaller cotton appears to be injured more than larger cotton.
 Other factors contributing to crop injury are unknown.
-However, growers are encouraged to not apply trifloxysulfuron to cotton with fewer than five leaves (7 to 8 leaves are preferred) and to not apply the herbicide to cotton under stress from wet or dry weather or thrips.
-Also, carefully follow label directions for adjuvant usage, and do not tank-mix trifloxysulfuron with other herbicides when applying overtop cotton.
+However, growers are encouraged to not apply trifloxysulfuron to cotton with fewer than five leaves (seven to eight leaves are preferred) and to not apply the herbicide to cotton under stress from wet or dry weather or thrips.
+Also, carefully follow label directions for adjuvant usage.
 Tank-mix trifloxysulfuron only with those insecticides specifically mentioned on the trifloxysulfuron label.
 Tank mixes of trifloxysulfuron with clethodim, fluazifop, quizalofop, or sethoxydim should also be avoided.
-Separate applications of trifloxysulfuron and the grass-control herbicides by at least 3 days if the grass-control herbicide is applied first or 5 days if trifloxysulfuron is applied first.
+Separate applications of trifloxysulfuron and the grass-control herbicides by at least three days if the grass-control herbicide is applied first or five days if trifloxysulfuron is applied first.

 Grass-control herbicides.
-Clethodim, fluazifop, quizalofop, and sethoxydim can be applied overtop cotton from emergence through mid-season (see brands in Table 10-1 and comments in Table 10-2).
+Clethodim, fluazifop, quizalofop, and sethoxydim can be applied overtop cotton from emergence through midseason (see brands in Table 10-1 and comments in Table 10-2).
 These products control annual and perennial grasses but are ineffective on nutsedge and broadleaf weeds (see Table 10-6).
 All of these products are safe on cotton and are effective when applied to small grasses under good growing conditions.
 However, clethodim and sethoxydim tend to be more effective over a range of annual grass species and environmental conditions.
 Clethodim, fluazifop, and quizalofop tend to be more effective on perennial grasses than sethoxydim.
 When using any of these herbicides, follow label directions for application rates, application methods, use of adjuvants, and optimum grass size for treatment.
 Tank-mixing broadleaf herbicides such as pyrithiobac or trifloxysulfuron with these postemergence grass-control herbicides is not recommended.